Hamlin Collegiate Independent School District

-Hamlin Collegiate Independent School District is a public school district based in Hamlin, Texas (USA).
+Hamlin Collegiate Independent School District is a public school district based in Hamlin, Texas, United States.

-Located in Jones County, small portions of the district extend into Fisher and Stonewall counties.
+Located in Jones County, small portions of the district extend into Fisher and Stonewall Counties.

-The school mascot is the Pied Piper, due to the town having a similar name to Hamelin, where the legend of The Pied Piper of Hamelin originated.
+The school mascot is the Pied Piper, due to the town having a similar name to Hamelin, where the legend of the Pied Piper of Hamelin originated.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.